fr1nce/fr1nce.github.io/README.md

 ![1500x500](https://user-images.githubusercontent.com/99850315/156476296-ee3a7daf-846a-4211-8d62-cda2df2f8835.jpg)
 - Genshin impact, a free to play game with amazing animations and well done voice actors that work hard on each update, is an open-world action role-play game that allows players to control one of four characters in a party.
 During combat, switching characters can be done quickly.
 Co-op with friends is allowed but you can only play with friends in the same server as you.
 There are three servers in total, America, Europe, and of course, Asia.
 - Genshin Impact takes place in a fantasy world called "Teyvat", which is home to seven distinct nations with different element rulers which are are called gods.
+The nations available at the moment are Mondstadt, Liyue, Inazuma.
+More nations will be available and advendturable in the near future for each update dives us into various character's lore.
+Each lore may help us in achieveing our goal in Teyvat.

 # **Honkai Impact**